inacio000/Pratices-Python/Class Exercises/ClassPointRetangule/README.md

 -------------------------------------------------------------------------------------------------------------------------------

 Point and Rectangle Class: Make a complete program using functions and classes that:

 a.
 Have a class called Point, with attributes x and y.
 b.
-Have a class called Rectangle, with width and height attributes. ç.
+Have a class called Rectangle, with width and height attributes.
+c.
 Have a function to print the values of the Point class
 d.
 Have a function to find the center of a rectangle.
 e.
 You must create some objects of the Rectangle class.
 f.
 Each object must have a starting vertex, for example the lower left vertex of the rectangle, which must be an object of class Point.